 - (3.2.2.4.2) - Email, Fax, SMS, or Postal Mail to Domain Contact, by sending a Random Value via email to the Domain Contact, and receiving a confirming response utilizing the Random Value within 20 days of its generation.

-- (3.2.2.4.7) - DNS Change, by confirming the presence of Random Value in either a DNS TXT or CAA record for either 1) an Authorization Domain Name; or 2) an Authorization Domain Name that is prefixed with a label that begins with an underscore character.
+This method, and any information produced by it, will no longer be used after July 10, 2025. - (3.2.2.4.7) - DNS Change, by confirming the presence of a CA-generated Random Value in either a DNS CNAME, TXT or CAA record for either 1) an Authorization Domain Name; or 2) an Authorization Domain Name that is prefixed with a label that begins with an underscore character.
 Confirmation is completed within 20 days of generation of the Random Value.
+DNS RRsets will be corroborated as described in Section 3.2.2.8.